 - a.
-The ordinance must provide for written protests to be filed with the Clerk of the Board prior to the close of the public hearing on the proposed bridge or major thoroughfare project. - b.
-If such a protest is filed by the owners of more than one-half of the area of the property to be benefited by the improvement, and sufficient protests are not withdrawn so as to reduce the area represented to less than one-half of that to be benefited, then the proposed proceedings will be abandoned, and the Board of Supervisors will not, for one year from the filing of that written protest, commence or carry on any proceedings for the same improvement or acquisition under the provisions of this article. - c.
+The ordinance must provide for written protests to be filed with the Clerk of the Board prior to the close of the public hearing on the proposed bridge, or major thoroughfare, or other transportation facilities project. - b.
+If such a protest is filed by the owners of more than one-half of the area of the property to be benefited by the improvement, and sufficient protests are not withdrawn so as to reduce the area represented to less than onehalf of that to be benefited, then the proposed proceedings will be abandoned, and the Board of Supervisors will not, for one year from the filing of that written protest, commence or carry on any proceedings for the same improvement or acquisition under the provisions of this article. - c.
 If any majority protest is directed against only a portion of the improvement, then all further proceedings under the provisions of this article to construct that portion of the improvement shall be barred for a period of one year, but the Board of Supervisors may commence new proceedings which exclude that part of the improvement or acquisition protested against.
-Nothing in this section prohibits the Board, within that one-year period, from commencing and carrying on new proceedings for the construction of a portion of the improvement protested against if it finds, by the affirmative vote of four-fifths of its members, that the owners of more than one-half of the area of the property to be benefited are in favor of going forward with that portion of the improvement or acquisition. - d.
+Nothing in this section prohibits the Board, within that one-year period, from commencing and carrying on new proceedings for the construction of a portion of the improvement protested against if it finds, by the affirmative vote of four-fifths of its members, that the owners of more than one-half of the area of the property to be benefited are in favor of going forward with that portion of the improvement or acquisition.

+d.
 Nothing in this article precludes the processing and recordation of maps in accordance with other provisions of the Subdivision Regulations if the proceedings are abandoned.

 SECTION 7089.
-PROCEDURE FOR PAYMENT OF BRIDGE OR MAJOR THOROUGHFARE FEES
+PROCEDURE FOR PAYMENT OF BRIDGE, AND MAJOR THOROUGHFARE, AND OTHER TRANSPORTATION FACILITIES FEES

-1. Collection of Fees

-- Fees will be conveyed or paid directly to the County Director of Public Works. - b.
-Fees will be deposited by the County in a planned bridge facility or major thoroughfare fund.
-A fund will be established for each planned bridge facility project or each planned major thoroughfare project.
-If the benefit area is one in which more than one bridge is required to be constructed, a fund may be so established covering all of the bridge projects in the benefit area.

-2. Use of Fees
+- 1. Collection of Fees - a.
+Fees will be conveyed or paid directly to the County Director of Public Works. - b.
+Fees will be deposited by the County in a planned bridge facility, er major thoroughfare, or other transportation facilities fund.
+A fund will be established for each planned bridge facility, er each planned major thoroughfare project, or other planned transportation facilities project.
+If the benefit area is one in which more than one bridge, major thoroughfare, and/or other transportation facility is required to be constructed, a fund may be so established covering all of the bridge such projects in the benefit area. - 2.
+Use of Fees - a.

-- a.
 Money in the fund will be expended solely for the construction of the improvement serving the area to be benefited and from which the fees comprising the fund were collected, or to reimburse the County for the cost of constructing the improvement. - b.
-The County may advance money from the general fund or road fund to pay the cost of constructing the improvements and may reimburse the general fund or road fund for any advances from planned bridge facility or major thoroughfare funds established to finance the construction of those improvements. - c.
-The County may incur an interest-bearing indebtedness for the construction of bridge facilities or major thoroughfares.
-However, the sole security for repayment of that indebtedness must be monies in planned bridge facility or major thoroughfare funds.
+The County may advance money from the general fund or road fund to pay the cost of constructing the improvements and may reimburse the general fund or road fund for any advances from planned bridge facility, or major thoroughfare, or other transportation facilities funds established to finance the construction of those improvements. - c.
+The County may incur an interest-bearing indebtedness for the construction of bridge facilities, or major thoroughfares, or other transportation facilities.
+However, the sole security for repayment of that indebtedness must be monies in planned bridge facility, or major thoroughfare, or other transportation facilities funds.